3 Tips on Improving your Tennis Agility DrillsApr 18, 2022

 Following a program that specifically and purposefully targets acceleration and deceleration is the best place to start.
 You see it is not just about doing any exercise, it is about doing specific agility exercises for tennis.
-The main question we always ask ourselves at Tennis Fitness is ‘WHY’ are you performing this drill.
-Make it specific and focus on what you are trying to achieve.
+The main question we always ask ourselves at Tennis Fitness is ‘WHY’ would I get a player performing this drill.
+We need to make it specific and focus on what we are trying to achieve.
 75% of the court movement is lateral and between 0-7m in distance.

 When performing your tennis agility drills ensure they are predominately lateral and under 7metres in distance.
-It’s ok if you mix it up a little but the majority of your training should be within these boundaries.
+It’s ok if you mix it up a little but the majority of your training should be within these parameters.

-Try this change of direction drill above in the video and time yourself.
-Go all out and give 100% and try to beat your time.
-Let’s be honest if you’re not performing your agility or change of direction drills at 100%, you are really not getting the benefits from it.
+Try the change of direction drill above in the first video and time yourself.
+Go all out and give 100% and try to beat your time each set.
+Aim to have a full recovery between sets (2min) and complete 4-6 sets.
+Drills like these allow players to work specifically on their dynamic movement whilst aiming to increase their intensity levels, it is the ideal combination.
+As soon as we add an element of self-competition, it generally leads to an increase in intensity.
+To be honest, if you’re not performing your agility or change of direction drills at 100%, you are really not getting the benefits from it.

-Rather than just running through the drill, without any goal or purpose.
-We always like to get our players running against each other or timing each drill.
+So, rather than just running through the drill, without any goal or purpose.
+We like to get our players running against each other or timing each drill.
 We find we will get an extra 20% out of the players for that session if they have some incentive or something to chase.
 Which in the long run adds up… Give it a go!

 There are two types of drills you can perform to improve court movement: